Are Large Pre-trained Vision Language Models Effective Construction Safety Inspectors?: Model selection

 \section{Model selection}

+We selected six large pre-trained VLMs for testing, grouped into two categories: (a) larger proprietary models that represent state-of-the-art performance, and (b) smaller open-source models that are freely available, flexible, and locally deployable.
+The LLaVA series, MiniGPT-4, and GPT-4 series were considered state-of-the-art in 2024, while Gemini 2.5 and Qwen 2.5 represent the state-of-the-art in 2025.

-\textbf{LLaVA } \cite{Liu2023llava,Liu2023improvedllava} The LLaVA variants employed in this paper are LLaVA v1.5 13B and LLaVA v1.5 7B.
-LLaVA uses Vicuna v1.5 \cite{Chiang2023vicuna} as the language encoder; for the vision encoder, LLaVA uses CLIP \cite{Radford2021learning}.
+\textbf{LLaVA } \citep{Liu2024improvedllava} The LLaVA variants employed in this paper are LLaVA v1.5 13B and LLaVA v1.5 7B.
+LLaVA uses Vicuna v1.5 \citep{Chiang2023vicuna} as the language encoder; for the vision encoder, LLaVA uses CLIP \citep{Radford2021learning}.
 The LLaVA v1.6 34B variant is used for the safety rule violation VQA test.
 It is accessed via the Gradio server API, where we cannot modify the system prompt.\footnote{The Gradio server is accessed through: https://llava.hliu.cc/}

-\textbf{MiniGPT-4 } \cite{Zhu2023minigpt4,Chen2023minigptv2} The MiniGPT-4 variant employed in this paper is MiniGPT-4 v2.
-The model uses an EVA \cite{Fang2022eva} as the vision encoder while the language encoder is Llama2-chat-7B.
+\textbf{MiniGPT-4 } \citep{Zhu2023minigpt4,Chen2023minigptv2} The MiniGPT-4 variant employed in this paper is MiniGPT-4 v2.
+The model uses an EVA \citep{Fang2022eva} as the vision encoder while the language encoder is Llama2-chat-7B.
 The vision encoder EVA can be considered as a scaled-up and more powerful version of CLIP.

+\textbf{Qwen-2.5 } \citep{Bai2025Qwen2.5vl} The Qwen variant used in this study is Qwen-2.5-VL (7B), selected for its state-of-the-art performance on multiple benchmarks in document understanding and VQA among open-source VLMs, as well as its strong video grounding capabilities.
+The model integrates a vision transformer as the vision encoder and the Qwen-2.5 language model (LLM) \citep{Yang2025Qwen2.5} as the language backbone.

-\textbf{GPT-4 } \cite{Openai2024gpt4} The GPT-4 variants employed in this paper are GPT-4-1106-vision-preview (GPT4V) and GPT-4o-2024-05-13 (GPT4o).
-The model is chosen for its state-of-the-art performance in image captioning and reasoning, however, we know little about its architecture, dataset, and training method.
+\textbf{GPT-4 } \citep{Openai2024gpt4} The GPT-4 variants employed in this paper are GPT-4-1106-vision-preview (GPT4V) and GPT-4o-2024-05-13 (GPT4o).
+The model is chosen for its outstanding performance in image captioning and reasoning, however, we know little about its architecture, dataset, and training method.

+\textbf{Gemini-2.5 } \citep{Comanici2025Gemini2.5} The Gemini-2.5 variant used in this study is Gemini-2.5-Flash, selected for its state-of-the-art performance in image captioning and reasoning.
+In addition, the model is reported to be further trained to convert images to structural representation and then perform image reconstructions, which may enpower it with enhanced spatial understanding capabilities.

-\textbf{Grounding DINO } \cite{Liu2023groundingDINO} The Grounding DINO variant used in this paper is GroundingDINO-B with Swin-B as backbone.
+\textbf{Grounding DINO } \citep{Liu2023groundingDINO} The Grounding DINO variant used in this paper is GroundingDINO-B with Swin-B as backbone.
+The model is a specialized VLM designed for open-set object detection.
+Although it does not generate text outputs like other VLMs, it is expected to achieve superior performance on tasks related specifically to object detection.
 The model serves as the upper bound for the automated construction site object visual grounding task.